Riturajcse/ansible-aws-deployment/README.md

 # add id-address of newly created instance in Hosts file

-# running script on the newly created instance to deploy our application
+# running script on the newly created instance to deploy your application

 ```
 ansible-playbook -i Hosts start-application.yaml